HealthML/self-supervised-3d-tasks/README.md

     "suffix":  "(.png|.jpeg)",
     "multilabel": "Shall data be transformed to multilabel representation.
 (0 => [0, 0], 1 => [1, 0], 2 => [1, 1]",
-    "augment": "Shall the data be randomly augmented with horizontally/vertically flip and/or zoom.", "augment_zoom_only": "Shall the data be augmented with zoom.", },
+    "augment": "Shall the data be randomly augmented with horizontally/vertically flip and/or zoom.", "augment_zoom_only": "Shall the data be augmented with zoom."
+  },
   "test_data_generator_args": {
     "suffix":  "(.png|.jpeg)",
     "multilabel": "Shall data be transformed to multilabel representation.
 (0 => [0, 0], 1 => [1, 0], 2 => [1, 1]",
-    "augment": "Shall the data be randomly augmented with horizontally/vertically flip and/or zoom.", "augment_zoom_only": "Shall the data be augmented with zoom.", },
+    "augment": "Shall the data be randomly augmented with horizontally/vertically flip and/or zoom.", "augment_zoom_only": "Shall the data be augmented with zoom."
+  },

   "metrics": "Array of metrics to be used.
 Array of strings. ('accuracy'|'mse')",